Differences between Displacement and Bump

 - Use autobump (it’s enabled by default), which will let you keep low displacement tessellation (and therefore save memory) without losing detail.

-- In 3ds Max you can use the Corona Displacement modifier to apply lower-quality displacement to objects further away from the camera, and higher-quality displacement to the objects which are close to the camera, even if they are using the same material.
+- You can use the Corona Displacement modifier in 3ds Max or a Corona Displacement Tag in Cinema 4D to apply lower-quality displacement to objects further away from the camera, and higher-quality displacement to the objects that are close to the camera, even if they are using the same material.

 Example peak memory usage in a scene rendered in Full HD resolution: